 The LA Tenants Union is a diverse, tenant-led movement fighting for the human right to housing for all.
 We demand safe, affordable housing and universal rent control.
 We organize against landlord harassment, mass evictions, and displacement.
 We mobilize for the repeal of the Ellis Act and Costa-Hawkins Act.
 Our mission is to strengthen tenants’ political power through education, advocacy, and direct action.

-To mobilize tenants in a city as diverse and expansive as Los Angeles, the LA Tenants Union is establishing local chapters.
-Locals organize around neighborhood issues and help link neighborhood struggles to the larger movement for housing justice.
+The LA Tenants Union has local chapters across the city.
+Locals organize around neighborhood issues and help link neighborhood struggles to the larger movement for tenant power and housing justice.

 The LA Tenants Union is building a base of empowered tenants who can educate and support each other in times of need.

 Are you being harassed by your landlord?
 Offered a cash-for-keys agreement?
 Victim of an Ellis Act eviction?
 Unfair rent increase?
 Do you want to start a tenant association in your building?
 We want to support you!